+385 98 9205 935 iscmentoring.eu@gmail.com

-Avoiding experience
+Avoiding pain means avoiding experience

 Did you ever keep quiet out of fear rather than standing up for yourself?
 Do you avoid trying something new in front of others out of fear to look foolish?
 Do you even avoid expressing love to your family because you fear emotional “weakness”?